ActivityWatch/activitywatch/docs/installing-from-source.rst

     pip3 install --user virtualenv  # Assuming you don't already have it, you might want to use your systems package manager instead. python3 -m venv venv

-Now you need to activate the virtualenv
+Now activate the virtualenv in your current shell session:

 .. code-block:: sh

-    # For bash/zsh users: source ./venv/bin/activate
+    # For bash/zsh users:
+    source ./venv/bin/activate
-    # For fish users:     source ./venv/bin/activate.fish
+    # For fish users:
+    source ./venv/bin/activate.fish

 Building and installing
 -----------------------

-Now we build and install everything into the virtualenv.
+Build and install everything into the virtualenv:

 .. code-block:: sh